addybee/AirBnB_clone/README.md

 ### Examples of how to use the interpreter
 - to create a new user: `create User`
-- show details of a specific user: type `show User 123`
+- to show details of a specific user: type `show User 123`
-- delete a specific user: type `destroy User 123`
+- to delete a specific user: type `destroy User 123`
 - to show all cities: type `all City`
-- update the name of a place: type `update Place 456 name "New Name"`
+- when you want to update the name of a place: type `update Place 456 name "New Name"`